This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Every Parks Canada National Park has red chairs to relax in nature and enjoy spectacular views.
 (Credit: S Laroye)

-Where to Eat in Banff: the best restaurants in town
+Read more > Where to Eat in Banff: the best restaurants in town

-Camping in Banff opens up unparalleled outdoor recreation opportunities in the 6,640 km2 of valleys, mountains, glaciers, forests, meadows and rivers.
-You may notice elk walking past your tent as you sip early-morning coffee, or see a black bear during a day hike in this majestic place.
+You may notice elk walking past your tent as you sip early-morning coffee, or see a black bear during a day hike to see the golden larches in fall.
 Do no harm, respect nature, and enjoy the great outdoors in Canada’s first and finest national park.

 people enjoying banff hot springs